Making It Know

 Instagram

-Instagram has roughly one billion worldwide active users.
+Instagram has billions of worldwide active users.
 Around 31% of those are aged between 25 and 34 and two thirds are under 34.
 Women comprise 48.4% of the platform’s users and 51.6% identify as male.
 A whopping 17.6% of the global population uses Instagram.
 So, if you’re wondering, “Which social media platform should I use to target a younger audience?” this is a strong contender.

 Facebook

-The biggest social network on the planet (so big that it owns Instagram), Facebook has around 2.93 billion monthly users.
+The biggest social network on the planet, Facebook has around 2.93 billion monthly users.
 Newsweek reports that younger people are leaving Facebook for newer platforms.
 56% of Facebook users identify male and 44% as female, and most users are between ages 35 and 44.

 LinkedIn